AlexandreSinger/SavableAudio/README.md

 * Mixes the audio sample with the sample located either in a file or in another SavableAudio class.
 When mixing two samples together, both samples will play at the same time.

 getLength()
-* Gets the length of the audio track, in seconds.
+* Returns the length of the audio track, in seconds.

 fade(double fadeInLength, double fadeOutLength) <br>
 fade(String type, double fadeLength)